Strength Training Exercises for Seniors: Everything You Need to Know

 Bend your elbows to slowly lower your chest toward the object, pause, and then press back up to straighten your arms.
 Keep your body straight throughout the entire movement, making sure to engage your abs and squeeze your rear.
 That’s one rep. Aim for 10 to 15 reps.

 Make it harder: As you get stronger, reduce the incline.
-So if pushups using a wall start to feel easy, try them using a countertop.
-When that feels too easy, try them using a bench, and then finally the floor.
+If pushups using a wall start to feel easy, try them using a countertop.
+As your upper body gets stronger, try them using a bench, and then finally the floor.

 Exercise #3: Seated Row